evergreen-ci/evg-module-manager/emm-docs/content/getting-started/installation.md

 ---
 ## Prerequisites

+You'll need an installation of [Python](https://www.python.org/) on your computer.
+It needs to be version [3.7.1](https://www.python.org/downloads/release/python-371/) or higher.

-To fully utilize this tool, the following commands need to be installed and available on your
+To fully utilize this tool, the following commands also need to be installed and available on your
 PATH:

 * [evergreen](https://github.com/evergreen-ci/evergreen/wiki/Using-the-Command-Line-Tool): The evergreen command line tool.